 Here is an architectural rendering of the future Terminal B parking garage as seen from street level.
-Photos courtesy of Sacramento County Department of Airports Changes Coming to SMF Airport Continued from page 1 generate 1,000 jobs during its construction phase and will utilize labor under a Community Workforce Training Agreement, creating opportunities for the local workforce.
+Photos courtesy of Sacramento County Department of Airports Changes Coming to SMF Airport Continued from page 1 only continuing to push the envelope to keep it the national gold standard for years to come."
+According to a Sacramento County news release on the groundbreaking event, the parking garage project will generate 1,000 jobs during its construction phase and will utilize labor under a Community Workforce Training Agreement, creating opportunities for the local workforce.
 Sacramento International Airport visitors have recently become accustomed to the airport's existing parking lots and parking garages near the terminals being full during busy travel periods, leaving travelers few options except to utilize the remote long-term parking lots and ride the shuttle to the terminals.
 The new parking garage, when completed, will be a great asset to Sacramento travelers.
-In the meantime, parking garage as seen from overhead.

-put additional pressure on the other airport parking lots during the new garage's construction.
+In the meantime, the hourly lot closure will put additional pressure on the other airport parking lots during the new garage's construction.
+Sacramento International Airport's senior public information officer Scott Johnston provided this guidance:

-the hourly lot closure will

-Sacramento International Airport's senior public information officer Scott Johnston provided this guidance, "Travelers are encouraged to check parking availability and track shuttles in real-time before arriving at the airport.
-We also recommend arriving two-and-a-half hours before a flight and using

-rideshare options instead
+"Travelers are encouraged to check parking availability and track shuttles in real-time before arriving at the airport.
+We also recommend arriving two-and-a-half hours before a flight and using rideshare options instead of driving."
+For more information on parking at Sacramento International Airport, visit the Sacramento County website at www. sacramento.aero/smf/ to-and-from/parking. ★

-"SMF is seeing an

-of driving."

-average of one million passengers per month and is expected to surpass 13 million in 2024, which would be a record-breaking year for the airport."
-Johnston added explaining the need for the expanded parking facilities.

-For more information on parking at Sacramento International Airport, visit the Sacramento County website at www. sacramento.aero/smf/ to-and-from/parking.

-Call ahead to reserve

-your meal!